Web App Cost Estimation: 4 Methods Compared (2026)

 The Rate Side: What $/Hour to Plug In

 Every method ends in hours × rate, and the rate is where budgets swing hardest.
-2026 blended rates I see in real quotes:
+2026 blended rates we see in real quotes:

 | Team | Rate | 380h Example |